If you are looking for a relatively easy ranger led tour, this is the one for you. You start

 Moderately strenuous.
 This is a historic candle-lit lantern tour through an undeveloped section of the cave on unpaved trails.
 The dirt trail winds over uneven surfaces with some steep, slippery slopes.
 Careful footing is required to navigate on steep and slippery slopes, around cavern pools and fragile formations.
 Not recommended for anyone who has difficulty seeing in dim-lit or candle-lit conditions.
 Lanterns are provided.
 Sturdy closed-toed shoes or hiking boots required.
 No backpacks.
 Tour departs from the Visitor Center.

-Tours are offered daily at 9:00 am except December 25.
+Tours are offered on Mondays, Wednesdays, and Fridays at 1:30 pm.
+Park is closed Thanksgiving, Christmas and New Year's Day.
 Sorry, children under 6 years of age are not allowed on this tour.

 You begin this self guided tour by descending the steep and winding paved trail down the main entrance into the